Foreign credential recognition is one of the main labour difficulties faced by newcomers to Canada.

 There are two types of occupationss in Canada: Definition ofnon-regulated and regulated.

 Non-Regulated: If you wish to work in non-regulated occupations, Definition ofemployers will be interested in learning about your education and work experience.
 This information can be summarized in a Definition ofrésumé.
 In addition, employers may be interested in the Canadian equivalency to your educational credentials that were obtained outside of Canada.

 The non-regulated job market is an excellent place to begin your career in Canada.

 - Regulated: Credential assessment and recognition is usually completed by a regulatory body.

 Tip: A credential assessment costs money.
 Check with a regulatory body or other organization to determine if you need an assessment before spending money on an assessment that is not required or recognized.

 If you apply to college or university, you may need to have your foreign educational credentials assessed.
 This may either be done by a credential assessment agency or by the specific educational institution.

 Canadian Equivalency to Foreign Credentials

-The Canadian government offers information about foreign credential assessment and recognition processes through the Foreign Credentials Referral Office (FCRO).
-To learn more, visit the FCRO Web site or call Service Canada at 1-888-854-1805 or TTY 1-800-926-9105 (in Canada only).
+The Canadian government offers information about foreign credential assessment and recognition.
+To learn more, you can visit the Employment and Social Development Canada Web site or call Service Canada at 1-888-854-1805 or TTY 1-800-926-9105 (in Canada only).